By: Stan Popovich

 The world is constantly changing with new technologies, methodologies, and challenges.
 Continuous learning is the process of consistently updating and improving your abilities.

 2. Develop new skills: Research which skills other professionals on your career path recommend.
-Developing new skills for your specific profession lets you expand your knowledge base, giving you the chance to be more productive and have a successful career.
-Expanding your skills can often help you develop core strengths for the workplace, helping you achieve your goals.
+Developing new skills for your specific profession lets you expand your knowledge base, giving you the chance to be more productive.
+Expanding your speaking skills can often help you develop core strengths for the workplace.

 3. Observe other leaders: Learn from successful leaders in your organization or industry.
 Having a strong sense of awareness is a helpful skill that all leaders should cultivate.
 It’s up to those in leadership positions to notice, address, and solve problems in the workplace.

 4. Seek constructive criticism: Learning how to take and seek feedback from your superiors is essential for developing as a leader.
-Make an effort not to listen to any gossip.
+Do not listen to gossip.
 If you have particular skills you wish to build, then ask how you can strengthen those abilities.

 5. Keep an open mind: Be open-minded about new ideas for the workplace.
 These ideas can help you improve your company’s processes and better understand the value of your professional skills, which can inspire confidence in your leadership abilities.